getnikola/coil/docs/admin/users.rst

 .. contents::

-Users of Comet are stored in the Redis database.
+Users of Coil are stored in the Redis database.

 Information stored
 ==================